mushroomlabs/hub20.docs/src/tutorials/user_accounts.md

     A VERY STRONG PASSWORD**.

-### Creating regular user account
+### Creating User Account

 {% include "frontend_required.md" %}

-To create an account, simply access to the [Hub20's frontend](https://app.hub20.io).
+To create an account, simply access [Hub20's frontend](https://app.hub20.io) website.
 If this is your first time using the frontend, you will be greeted by the setup form.
 All you need to provide there is the URL of your server.
 Next you will be redirect to the sign-in form, where you can find the "Not registered?" link.